Brendandd/integration/README.md

 mvn clean install
 ```

-Then, navigate to the **integration/config/samples/scripts** folder and run the following:
+Then, navigate to the **integration/config/samples/scripts** folder and run the following using the provided .bat files:

 ### First, run these services: